MattSurabian/DuckHunt-JS/README.md

 ## Working With This Repo

  - You must have [nodejs](https://nodejs.org/) installed.
-This project also uses `gulp`.
-Installing it globally with `npm install -g gulp` is optional, though if you choose not to install it globally you'll have to use `npm run gulp -- TASK` instead of just `gulp TASK` when following the rest of this README.
  - Clone the repo into a directory of your choice
  - `cd` into that directory and run `npm install`
- - Use `gulp serve` to start a local webserver which will make the site available at http://localhost:8080/.
+ - Use `npm start` to start a local webserver which will make the site available at http://localhost:8080/.
 Cross origin errors prevent this project from being accessed in the browser with the `file://` protocol.
- - If you're interested in modifying the code, use the `gulp dev` task to serve the site on http://localhost:8080/ and trigger automatic builds and reloads of the page when changes are detected in the `src` directory.
+This will also trigger automatic builds and reloads of the page when changes are detected in the `src` directory.
- - If you want to manually cut a build of the JS, the default gulp task will transpile to ES5 and browserify everything into a single `main.js` file in the `dist` folder.
-The default task also constructs new image and audio sprite sheets and their respecitve manifests.
+ - If you want to manually cut a build of the application code run `npm run build`
+ - If you want to rebuild audio assets use `npm run audio`
+ - If you want to rebuild image assets use `npm run images`

 ## Bugs
 Please report bugs as [issues](https://github.com/MattSurabian/DuckHunt-JS/issues).